Frenuloplasty: What to Expect Before and After the Procedure

 Learn single hero image

-Frenuloplasty: Before, During & After
+Frenuloplasty: Before, During & After the Procedure

 Frenuloplasty is offered when the frenulum — the thin band of tissue under the glans — is too short or tight, causing pulling, discomfort, or tearing when the skin moves.
 Many people live with these symptoms for years before learning there is a simple surgical option.
 Knowing what to expect before, during, and after the procedure can make the whole process feel far less worrying.